ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
+- change behaviour when user clicks root fret button:  allow user click to toggle root button state to "Selected"; currently the button state remains the default root state.
+This highlights the principle that user selections should take precedence over system selected states.
 - fix ./public/favicon.svg colors: image appears dim on white backgrounds
 - browser bug: zooming out causes random frets and strings to disappear (assume due to x/y location; test by adjusting)
 - refactor Fretboard states to be arrays: fretFilter, strgFltrList (rename to strgFilter)